 I love the new binder I have because:

-- I can use it for spiral binding or wire binding!
+- I can use it for both spiral binding or wire binding!

-- It punches 15 pages at once as compared to 12 like the previous one
+- It punches 15 pages at once as compared to 12 in the comb binder

 The downside of these machines is that they are more expensive and heavier than the plastic comb binders.